 As described in the U.S. IOOS Blueprint, the observing system subsystem will serve as the source of U.S. IOOS-provided data.
-U.S. IOOS accesses the data from databases such as data assembly centers (which collect ocean observation data, make metadata available, and control data quality), archives (where ocean observation data previously available from a DAC are maintained for long-term access), and sponsored models (models and other analytical tools that take raw or refined ocean observation data and provide a value added output that is of such significance to the U.S. IOOS community that the output is specifically served through U.S. IOOS).
+U.S. IOOS accesses the data from databases such as data assembly centers (which collect ocean observation data, make metadata available, and control data quality), archives (where ocean observation data previously available from a DAC are maintained for long-term access), and sponsored models (models and other analytical tools that take raw or refined ocean observation data and provide a value added output that is of such significance to the U.S. IOOS community that the output is specifically served through U.S. IOOS).36

-The observing subsystem is the foundation of IOOS and consists of two interdependent components: the global component and the coastal component, a national capability consisting of federal observing systems and RCOOSs.
-The observing subsystem will monitor changes on global, national, and regional scales.
-Ocean and coastal observation data are critical for understanding ocean and atmospheric environments and are essential for predicting changes that may threaten our nation's economy, public health, and safety.
+The observing subsystem is the foundation of IOOS and consists of two interdependent components: the federal and non-federal observing systems.
+The observing subsystem will monitor changes on global, national, and regional scales.37 Ocean and coastal observation data are critical for understanding ocean and atmospheric environments and are essential for predicting changes that may threaten our nation's economy, public health, and safety.